SAP/task-execution-data-set/README.md

 ## About this project

-This data sets contained in this repository comprise workload metadata of a general task execution platform.
+The data sets contained in this repository comprise workload metadata of a general task execution platform.
 The metadata consists of statically defined properties and runtime data.

 ## Requirements and Setup